Understanding Florida Workers Comp Claims

 The following is a list of common misunderstandings and myths we encounter on behalf of those injured on the job.
 The list is by no means a complete list of every myth, misconception, or misunderstanding.
-If you’re uncertain whether you’re receiving accurate information from the worker’s compensation carrier, your employer, or simply want to be sure of your rights, we encourage you to contact our office for a free consultation.
+If you’re uncertain whether you’re receiving accurate information from the worker’s compensation carrier, your employer, or simply want to be sure of your rights, we encourage you to contact our office for a free consultation with our Florida workers compensation attorneys.
 We have offices in the following locations to better serve you: New Port Richey, St. Petersburg, and Clearwater.
 We can be reached by calling our office at 727-451-6900 or www.dolmanlaw.com.

 Your employer is required to file a first report of injury / illness with the State of Florida.
-The form in and of itself DOES NOT protect your rights under Florida’s Worker’s Compensation laws.
-In addition, we have encountered plenty of circumstances where the Petition for Benefits we file on behalf of our clients is the first time the worker’s compensation insurance company is made aware of accident occurring on the job.
+The form in and of itself does not protect your rights under Florida’s worker’s compensation laws.
+In addition, we have encountered plenty of circumstances where the Petition for Benefits we file on behalf of our clients is the first time the worker’s compensation insurance company is made aware of an accident occurring that causes and on the job injury.

 Pain and suffering are non – economic damages that can be recovered in an injury case that is not governed by worker’s compensation laws.
 Our firm handles many area of law in addition to worker’s compensation.
 Please visit the legal services section of our website for an overview of the different types of accidents and injuries we handle.